Updated: 21 October 2020

 Our Meeting Spaces

-We have COVID-19-safe spaces outdoors, in our grounds that allow non-physical contact between a resident and their visitors.
-Residents are entitled to arrange for visits Monday to Friday.
+We have COVID-19-safe spaces on the estate both internally and externally that allow non-physical, properly socially-distanced contact between a resident and their visitors.
+Residents are entitled to arrange visits Monday to Sunday within permitted times.

 We may need to close these spaces to visitors if a local lockdown is implemented by the Government or local authorities.